-^{}Conduct your electrical measurements, if the charge is in continuous charging/constant voltage mode, provided the charge was not interrupted for a period of 9 hours.
-Log the battery temperature for better interpretation of your measured values.
+Conduct your electrical measurements: if the charge is on the level of continuous charging/constant voltage phase, that means it should be measured after the charge was not interrupted for a period of 9 hours.
+Log the battery temperature for a better interpretation of your measured values.

-Checking Charge and Cell Voltage (cont.)
+Checking Charge and Bloc Voltage (cont.)